 We are alone in our struggles, but we are not alone in these strange times with fragments of shared circumstance, treatment, comradery, insight, empathy, rivalry and so much more.

-If you are interested in submitting your story, in the COMMENT BOX below, please post your submission request – with your email, full name, and the title of your story.
+If you are a writer or artist who would like to share your experiences then in the COMMENT BOX below, please post your submission request:

-We shall contact you with the information that you post.
+Your contact details are needed to communicate further details regarding your submission.
 Your contact details will not show on the website and will be kept strictly confidential.